dbedenbaugh/beden2-rustdev/README.md

 past program termination and i stored in a postgres server.
 A proper custom error handler is currently being implemented and the next step is a more proper frontend.

+The API for censoring bad words has been implemented and should censor bad words when adding question content to the database.